Fulgan/VoidWalker/TextBlade.md

 - Add whatever custom code you like to the constructor

 Note that TextBlade manages and serializes/deserializes global game-wide switches; access them via the `TextBlade.Core.Game.GameSwitches.Switches` class.

+# Credits

+TextBlade includes a `credits` command.
+If you want to show credits, such as citation of audio resources, create a `Credits.txt` file (with a capital C) in your Content directory.
+Typing credits will read this out.